 - The default risk of the pension plan.
 This is a significant concern as pensions will struggle significantly to make all of the promised payments to the next generation of retirees.
 The first step in examining the health of a pension is to look at the assumed rate of return.

 Let’s assume you determine that purchasing service credits makes financial sense for Mary and Randy and they decide to move forward with this.
-They can have an attorney draw up an In Marriage QDRO which will allow Mary to receive a transfer into her name from Randy’s 401(k).
-Because an In Marriage QDRO is a court order that’s allowed by the plan, the money will move regardless of which state Mary and Randy reside in.
+They can have an attorney draw up a Marital QDRO which will allow Mary to receive a transfer into her name from Randy’s 401(k).
+Because a Marital QDRO is a court order that’s allowed by the plan, the money will move regardless of which state Mary and Randy reside in.

 John M. Gehri, CFP, ChFC, and Monica Dwyer, CFP, CDFA, are advisors with Harvest Financial Advisors in Cincinnati, Ohio.
 John may be reached at email@example.com.
 Monica may be reached at firstname.lastname@example.org.